matcpn/MacroCalculator/README.md

 <br>6.
 A simplistic way to log exercise, displayed in a user friendly way (e.g. somthing like a "get more calories" button, lets you log exercise and your calories remaining on the day go back up)
 <br>7.
 Get the government food database working so that you can quickly add foods to the food menu
 <br>8.
 Decouple the ConsumedList database from the food menu database so that I can clear my food menu without losing my foods in my consumed list
+<br>9.
+Sort food list by most recently used

 minor features:
 <br>1. ability to remove items from the food menu and consumed food list